 The BAI recommended the MOSPA to regularly monitor the implementation of tasks of the local autonomous entities regarding resident registration and personal information.
-According to the BAI, the government officials responsible for perusing resident registration information for personal use are ordered to receive disciplinary action.
-Additionally, the malfunctions detected in the MMA's DRS should be analyzed and compensated for.
+According to the BAI, the government officials responsible for perusing resident registration

 Finally, the BAI has notified six organizations, including the Korean Local Information Research and Development Institute (KLID), to regularly monitor PCs and to meticulously secure the management of equipment and labor provided to service companies.